grantkerkman/zillow-housing-trends/README.md

 ## Results

-Our analysis uncovered several key findings, which are detailed in a Medium post titled ["A Vulgar Display of Purchasing Power"](https://medium.com/@grantkerkman/a-vulgar-display-of-purchasing-power-7b0e9544e9c7).
+Our analysis uncovered several key findings, which are detailed in a Medium post titled ["A Vulgar Display of (purchasing) Power"](https://medium.com/@grantkerkman/a-vulgar-display-of-purchasing-power-7b0e9544e9c7).
 In this post, we present our insights and visualizations, making the data-driven analysis accessible to a broader audience.

 ## Conclusion